JuliaLang/julia/doc/src/manual/performance-tips.md

 end
 ```

-But since `Function` is an abstract type, every call to `wrapper.f` will be very inefficient.
+But since `Function` is an abstract type, every call to `wrapper.f` will require dynamic dispatch, due to the type instability of accessing the field `f`.
 Instead, you should write:

 ```julia